matplotlib/matplotlib/doc/devel/min_dep_policy.rst

 install for end-users and we want to be usable on as many systems as possible.
 We will bump these on a case-by-case basis.

+In the case of GUI frameworks for which we rely on Python bindings being available, we will also drop support for bindings so old that they don't support any Python version that we support.

 .. _list-of-dependency-min-versions:

 List of dependency versions